Hiking the Coastal Trail in Pukaskwa – Day 4

 The next two photos show off the superb scenery on our way to Fish Harbour – just after we had scaled the cliff.

-Morrison Harbour is in bear country
+Hiking the Coastal Trail in Pukaskwa around Morrison Harbour in bear country

 After lunch it was more woods walking until we reached Morrison Harbour.
 We had made reservations to stay at Morrison Harbour – for the night before no less – but in hindsight I’m glad we didn’t end up camping here.